sst/sst/www/docs/learn/project-structure.md

 - `packages/core` contains all of your business logic.
 The `create sst` setup encourages [Domain Driven Design](domain-driven-design.md).
 It helps you keep your business logic separate from your API and Lambda functions.
 This allows you to write simple, maintainable code.
 It implements all the things your application can do.
 These are then called by external facing services — like an API.

+- `packages/core/migrations` is created by default to house your SQL migrations.

-- `packages/frontend` contains a React application created with [Vite](https://vitejs.dev/).
+- `packages/web` contains a React application created with [Vite](https://vitejs.dev/).
 It's already wired up to be able to talk to the GraphQL API.
 If you are using a different frontend, for example NextJS, you can delete this folder and provision it yourself.

 - `packages/functions` is where you can place all the code for your Lambda functions.
 Your functions should generally be fairly simple.
 They should mostly be calling into code previously defined in `services/core`.

-- `packages/functions/graphql` is a predefined function and it includes supporting code that serves up a GraphQL API.
-It's wired up for code-generation and connected to the API defined in `stacks/Api.ts`.

-- `packages/migrations` is created by default to house your SQL migrations.
+- `packages/graphql` contains the outputs of GraphQL related code generation.
+Typically you won't be touching this but it needs to be committed to Git.
+It contains code shared between the frontend and backend.

 :::info
 Our starter is structured to encourage [Domain Driven Design](domain-driven-design.md).
 :::

----

-## `graphql/`

-The `graphql/` directory will contain the outputs of GraphQL related code generation.
-Typically you won't be touching this but it needs to be committed to Git.
-It contains code shared between the frontend and backend.

 ---